moehriegitt/vastringify/README.md

 The following conversion letters are recognised:

- - `a` prints anything in default notation.
+ - `v` prints anything in default notation (mnemonic: 'value').
+   There are many other unassigned letters that print in default notation.  `v` is not used by standard C `printf` and seems unlikely to be assigned any special notation.

  - `o` selects octal integer notation for numeric printing (including pointers).